kubeshop/kusk-gateway/docs/docs/getting-started/connect-a-service-to-the-api.md

 Get the External IP of Kusk-gateway as indicated in [installing Kusk-gateway section](./installation/#get-the-gateways-external-ip) and run:

 ```
-$ curl EXTERNAL_IP/hello
+$ curl 104.198.194.37/hello
 Hello from an implemented service!
 ```

-And now you have successfully deployed an API!
+Now you have successfully deployed an API!

+## Next Steps

 The approach from this "Getting Started" section of the documentation follows a [design-first](https://kubeshop.io/blog/from-design-first-to-automated-deployment-with-openapi) approach where you deployed the API first, mocked the API to and later implemented the services and connected them to the API.

+Check out the [available OpenAPI extensions](../guides/working-with-extension.md) to see all the features that you can enable in your gateway through OpenAPI.
+And, if you want, connect with us on [Discord](https://discord.gg/6zupCZFQbe) to tell us about your experience!